Detecting water leaks to reduce potable water loss

 A global problem that must be fought

-Leaks represent, on average, 30%1 of the volume of potable water distributed around the world, a rate that reaches 50% on certain aging networks.
+Leaks represent, on average, 30%1 of the volume of drinking water distributed around the world, a rate that reaches 50% on certain aging networks.
 Beyond wasting water, these water losses are not billed, negatively impacting the economic performance of water providers.

 Repair of water leaks